 - Pizza: Life is all about balance!
 This delicate salad provides the perfect balance to a heavy, cheesy pizza!
 If you want to keep things summery, fire up the grill to cook your pizza!

-- Grilled Meats, Chicken or Fish: Anything from a grilled ribeye or chicken breast to a cedar plank salmon!
+- Grilled Meats, Chicken or Fish: Anything from a perfect ribeye or chicken breast to a cedar plank salmon!
 Pro-tip: The homemade Italian dressing recipe below can double as a delicious marinade for meats, chicken and fish!

 Celebrate the unofficial start of summer in tasty style with this raw zucchini salad recipe and a few bottles of wine.
 Life is short, and you’ve earned it, friends! 😉